 It's the dawn of a new era of productivity, but at what cost?
 Is your phone the boss of you, or vice versa?
 Take control of your phone in just three easy steps here.

 I found myself thinking about how I come up with ideas, the very action behind inspiration.
 What I came up with surprised me.
 Here are the three ways I think.

-This is the plan that has worked really well for me, as I continue to remain very active and approach the age of 40.
+This is the plan that has worked really well for me.
+I am over the age of 40, and I continue to remain very active.

 My own personal experiences with earning passive income thus far, and where I'd like to head in the near (and far) future

 Nearly six years ago, I quit drinking.
 Over the course of the last five years, I've increased my productivity dramatically, accomplishing business and personal goals galore.
 Here's how I did it.

 When I'm having trouble sleeping at night, I try to make sense of some of the most complicated concepts in physics and relativity.
 The speed of light is one of my all time favorites.